This easy sweet potato side dish recipe is perfect for your holiday meal but it's so good you'll want to have it all year long!

 Whatever you call it where you're from, we can all agree: they make the perfect holiday side dish!

 Normally, yes.
-However, in this recipe, we don't want to cook our sweet potatoes all the way—we just need to get them tender.
+However, in this recipe, we don't want to cook our sweet potatoes all the way—we just need to get them barely tender.
 Using a microwave might make them too soft after they're candied.
-If you're experienced using a pressure cooker and can get them just tender, though, feel free to use that!

 Some candied yam recipes skip the simmering on the stove step and go right to baking—I prefer stove-top candying because the water/moisture can evaporate.
 It helps you have a gooey, soft end result that's never runny.